Amir1887/Myanmar-Flood/README.md

 Before you begin, ensure you have the following requirements met:
 - **Node.js**: Install Node.js from [nodejs.org](https://nodejs.org/).
 - **PostgreSQL**: Set up a PostgreSQL database locally or using a cloud provider.
-- **Prisma: Install Prisma CLI globally or locally in your project.
+- **Prisma**: Install Prisma CLI globally or locally in your project.

 ## Installation